Writings About Music

 My late friend, restaurateur Poppy Morgan (he had transmogrified into a spiritual advisor by the time we met) tragically suffered a stroke in middle age while living at a resort formerly owned by Al Capone in Desert Hot Springs, thereafter walking with a dramatic, wild staff like Moses.
 He explained how this nautical crozier was from his friend Bob Dylan's sailboat, a story repeated to me in Aspen years later about how they enjoyed sailing together by Poppy's former wife, Shayne Morgan, who owned the wildly popular Great American Food and Beverage Company restaurant alongside him.
 Patrons included John Lennon who held their infant daughter, River, in his arms.
 Today, Shayne and River are both yoga instructers based in Colorado.
 Shayne has also gifted me a personal letter she received from lyricist Sammy Cahn.

-A snow wand Poppy once gave me out of the blue on a day that happened to be Hanukkah while in Los Angeles remains a cherished possession.
-On another memorable occasion in Lahaina, Poppy exclaimed I was the nicest person he had ever met, again out of the blue, completely taking me aback.
+A snow wand Poppy once gave me on Hanukkah while in Los Angeles remains a cherished possession.
+On another memorable occasion in Lahaina, Poppy exclaimed out of the blue that I was the nicest person he had ever met, completely taking me aback.

 The Chumash Indians lived in Malibu for nearly four thousand years.
 I don't know if Bob has ever written a song about them, but he likely feels their spirits and ghosts in the breezes and wind with or without knowing what it is.